 Write and Publish a Book Series

 Writing and releasing a book series is a quick way to “make it” as an author, especially if you publish a series of books.
-The reason you make more money when you write and publish a series is simple: A single buyer is more likely to purchase many volumes.
+You make more cash when you write and publish a series because a single buyer is more likely to purchase many volumes.

 Make an Email List